Modeling Schr\"odinger equation diffraction with generalized function potentials and initial values: Introduction

-Well-posedness of Cauchy problems for Schr\"odinger equations allowing for discontinuous or distributional coefficients, initial data, and right-hand sides was shown in \cite{Hoermann:11}.
-Previously, several Colombeau-generalized solutions to special types of linear and nonlinear Schr\"odinger equations have been constructed in \cite{Bu:96,Sto:06b,Sto:06a}.
-The special case of Schr\"odinger operators with $\delta$-potential could be treated in a non-standard analysis setting (see \cite{Albeverio:88}), but also with quadratic forms in terms of a Friedrichs extension (see \cite[Example 2.5.19]{Thirring:02}).
+In the context of the regularization based approach of Colombeau-generalized solutions, well-posedness of Cauchy problems for Schr\"odinger equations allowing for discontinuous or distributional coefficients, initial data, and right-hand sides was shown in \cite{Hoermann:11}.
+Previously, several Colombeau-generalized solutions to special types of linear and nonlinear Schr\"odinger equations have been constructed in \cite{Bu:96,DN:19,Sto:06b,Sto:06a}.
+The special case of Schr\"odinger operators with $\delta$-potential could be treated in a nonstandard analysis setting (see \cite{Albeverio:88}), but also with quadratic forms in terms of a Friedrichs extension (see \cite[Example 2.5.19]{Thirring:02}).
 Further applications with a mixed setting involving distribution theory, Hilbert space techniques or measures and invariant means can be found in the context of seismic wave propagation (see \cite{dHHO:08}) or generalizations of the usual quantum mechanical initial values (see \cite{Hoermann:17}).

+Recent results in \cite{RST:23} also use regularization methods for Schr\"odinger-type partial differential operators with the standard spatial Laplacian replaced by a Laplace-Beltrami-type operator that is allowed to have a singular $x$-dependent coefficient.
+Employing concepts based on so-called very weak solutions which are obtained as families of regularizations, the main results are well-posedness in the corresponding sense even with very singular initial data and consistency with Sobolev space solutions in case the coefficient has better regularity.
+In a similar set-up, \cite{ARST:21} investigates Schr\"odinger operators of fractional differentiation order in space and with highly singular potentials.

-Recall that in quantum mechanics one is often interested in allowing for the zero-order term $V$ in the Schr\"odinger equation $\d_t u = i \Delta_x u + i V u$ to model non-smooth potentials, as, e.g., already with Coulomb-type potentials.
-In the classical $L^2$ theory we have initial data $u \!\mid_{t = 0} = u_0$ and $|u_0|^2$ gives an initial probability density while $|u(.,t)|^2$ represents the result of the evolution of this probability density at time $t > 0$.
+Recall that in quantum mechanics one is often interested in allowing for the multiplication operator term $V$ in the Schr\"odinger equation $\d_t u = i \Delta_x u - i V u$ to model nonsmooth potentials, as, e.g., already with Coulomb-type potentials.
+In the classical $L^2$ theory we have initial data $u |_{t = 0} = u_0$ and $|u_0|^2$ gives an initial probability density while $|u(.,t)|^2$ represents the result of the evolution of this probability density at time $t > 0$.

-In the following subsection we briefly review concepts from \cite{Hoermann:11} in the regularization approach to generalized functions in the sense of Colombeau.
-We also describe the main results on unique existence of solutions to the Schr\"odinger equation Cauchy problem stated in (\ref{SCPDE}-\ref{SCIC}) and their compatibility with classical and distributional solution concepts.
+In the appendix we briefly review concepts from \cite{Hoermann:11} in the regularization approach to generalized functions in the sense of Colombeau.
+We also describe the main results (Theorem \ref{exunthm} and Corollary \ref{cor}) on unique existence of solutions to the following Schr\"odinger equation Cauchy problem: Find a (unique) generalized function $u$ on $\R^n \times [0,T]$ solving

+where $c_1, \ldots, c_n$, $V$, and $f$ are generalized functions on $\R^n \times [0,T]$ and $g$ is a generalized function on $\R^n$.
+The appendix also indicates compatibility with classical and distributional solution concepts.